-Three trials are performed on each limb, and the best score for each limb is recorded.
+Perform tests in the order they appear.
+Begin with uninvolved limb.
+Two alternating trials on both limbs are measured and best for each are recorded.
 Start with lead toe behind marked line and measure to the nearest centimeter or 1⁄2 inch.
 Landing must be maintained for a minimum of two seconds while the toe measurement is being recorded.
-A failed attempt consists of loss of balance, touching the floor with arms or opposite leg, an additional short hop on landing, or presence of dynamic valgus.
+A failed jump consists of loss of balance, touching the floor with arms or opposite leg, an additional short hop on landing, or presence of dynamic valgus.
+Involved limb must be within 90% of uninvolved limb distance to pass.
+Do not perform the crossover hop if dynamic valgus is present in the single-hop test.